MaPPmath/mappmath.github.io/pages/challenge/index.md

 Students with experience solving mathematical puzzles will have an advantage in competition, but this team-based event can be enjoyed by most students regardless of background.
-Our hope is that this event will convince students who don't already love math to broaden their horizons a little.
+Our hope is that this event will convince students who don't already love math to broaden their horizons a little, and gain a new appreciation for what math can be.

 ---